landsman/sunlight-cms-docker/README.md

 You can customize these settings by:
 1. Modifying the `config.php` file in the repository before building the Docker image (this will be used as the template for new installations)
-2. Editing the `config.php` file in the `./config` directory after the container has started (this will persist across container rebuilds)
+2. Editing the `config.php` file in the project root directory after the container has started (this will persist across container rebuilds)

 ## Customization